elastic/endpoint-package/package/endpoint/docs/custom_documentation/network/linux/linux_network_connection_attempt.md

 - Data Stream: `logs-endpoint.events.network-*`
 - KQL: `event.action : "connection_attempted" and event.dataset : "endpoint.events.network" and event.module : "endpoint" and host.os.type : "linux"`

-This event is generatd when there is an attempt to establish a network connection.
+This event is generated when there is an attempt to establish a network connection.

 | Field |